 The thief made an immediate about face and joined Blake in his hiding place.
 Peering over the taller man's shoulder, Vila whispered, "Where are we?"

 "Shh!
 No noise."
-Blake settled down so that their heads close together.
+Blake settled down so that their heads were close together.
 He explained in a whisper, "There's a security robot patrolling the area."
 Vila winced.
 "As far as I can tell we're in the outer compound.
 The top-security section should be back that way.
 Now stay close to me and keep your head down."
 'That way' was behind them.

 "Why don't I stay here and keep watch?"
 Vila asked hopefully.